CMSV 308 Academic Integrity

 Policy Name: Academic Integrity

-All College of Mount Saint Vincent Master of Science Physician Assistant Program students are required to familiarize themselves with the Academic Honesty protocol and context included below.
+All University of Mount Saint Vincent Master of Science Physician Assistant Program students are required to familiarize themselves with the Academic Honesty protocol and context included below.

 Mount Saint Vincent maintains and affirms a strong policy of academic honesty.
 Every member of the academic community has a duty to neither cheat nor condone cheating.
 Principles of honesty should be reflected in all aspects of student work, including examinations, research papers, laboratory work, oral reports, logs, and all work submitted in fulfillment of course requirements.
 These principles also apply to the borrowing and careful use of library and all other learning material, and to the expectation that a student’s work is his/her own work and not the prior work of others.